 Access to Great Point Light requires a four-wheel-drive vehicle due to the soft sandy terrain leading to the lighthouse.
 Visitors can obtain an Oversand Vehicle (OSV) permit from the Wauwinet Gatehouse, managed by The Trustees of Reservations.

 It’s recommended to deflate your vehicle’s tires to navigate the soft sand effectively.
-For those without suitable vehicles, local outfitters offer guided oversand tours, providing both transportation and insightful commentary on the area’s ecology and history.
+For those without suitable vehicles, The Trustees of Reservations offer guided OSV natural history tours that include a tower climb when conditions permit, providing both transportation and insightful commentary on the area’s ecology and history.

 Visiting Hours